Same-sex relationship

-A same-sex relationship, also known as same-gender relationship is a romantic or sexual relationship between people of the same sex or gender.
+A same-sex relationship, also known as same-gender relationship, is a romantic or sexual relationship between people of the same sex or gender.

-Some couples in same-sex relationships have children, both biological or non-biological, such as adoptive or foster children, and are parenting them with their partner.
+Some couples in same-sex relationships have children, both biological or non-biological, such as adoptive or foster children, and parent them with their partner.

 Same-gender or same-sex marriage refers to the institutionalized recognition of such relationships in the form of a marriage; civil unions exist in some countries where same-sex marriage does not.

 Terminology

-Historically, same-sex relationships, were referred to as homosexual relationships, gay relationships, or Lesbian relationships.
+Historically, same-sex relationships have been referred to as homosexual relationships, gay relationships, or lesbian relationships.
 This led to exclusion of other members of the LGBTQ+ community and has been described as a form of bisexual or transgender erasure, erasing populations within the LGBTQ+ community.

-The 21-st century has seen a shift in language and culture of sex and gender and the phrase same-gender relationship is commonly used synonymously with same-sex relationship, with either phrase being used to reference relationships between people of the same sex or gender interchangeably.
+The 21st century has seen a shift in the language and culture of sex and gender.
+The phrase same-gender relationship is commonly used synonymously with same-sex relationship, with either phrase being used to reference relationships between people of the same sex or gender interchangeably.

-Moving from same-sex relationship to same-gender relationship has been described as removing restrictions of individuals within the same relationship by sexual orientation to be more expansive as gender identification is a spectrum.
+Moving from same-sex relationship to same-gender relationship has been described as removing restrictions on the individuals in a same-gender relationship imposed by sexual orientation, as gender identification is a spectrum.